FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ![](charts/chart36.png)

 ## Conclusion
-There are a lot of useful information that can be drawn based on the findings in this project, let's summarize the finding:
+There are a lot of useful information that can be drawn based on the findings in this project which can be summarizes to the following:
 1. Mainland China accounts for 98% of all the CoronaVirus cases and others(which consist of Diamond Princess cruise ship and Cruise Ship) account for 0.89% which are the most severe regions.
 The other regions are still under control as of 02/22/2020
 2. Death rate is approximately 3%
 3. Hubei in Mainland China is the most impacted province with 64084 confirmed cases, where as the second most severe province Guangdong has 1339 confirmed cases, with 47 times more!